sanaro99/fantasy-cricket/README.md

 # Fantasy Cricket App

 This project is a Fantasy Cricket web app built with Next.js, Tailwind CSS, and Supabase.
-It features OTP-based authentication, match view and player selection, and leaderboards.
+It features OAuth and email-password based authentication, match view and player selection, and weekly and league leaderboards.
+Currently only supports Indian Premier League (IPL), but can be extended to other leagues by adding the required API endpoints.

 ## Technologies Used